Cheese is often good for ketogenic diets but there are exceptions. Find out whether swiss cheese is keto-friendly and what other options you have.

 First of all, you need to know that some people are intolerant to cheese.
 These individuals may want to avoid or limit swiss cheese even though it is low in carbs.

-- Weigh out this amount or figure out how many slices it is
+- Weigh out this amount of cheese or figure out how many slices it is

 Other cheese options on keto